EMP-2424/Mbot/README.md

 how to compile?

-download the project and open it as project
+download the project and open it as project in intelljidia